gdiet/backup/README.md

 #### 5.1.0 (202?.??.??)

-* Experimental `fsc backup` command for backing up folders without needing to mount the dedup file system.
+* Experimental `fsc backup` command for backing up directories without needing to mount the dedup file system.
 * Added explicit memory settings to all start scripts.
 * Unified and cleaner logging and console output; showing log level WARN and ERROR on console for the utilities.
 * Performance improvement: Start the file system or run the write command while in parallel creating script database backup from the plain backup.